sriemannn/blinding_in_tDCS/README.md

 - James' BI ranges from 0 to 1
 - 0 representing total lack of blinding (all participants guess right)
 - 1 representing complete blinding (all participants guess wrong)
-    - could be also problematic: as this may indicate "unblinding" in the opposite direction
+    - could be also problematic: may indicate "unblinding" in the opposite direction
 - 0.5 representing completely random blinding (half the participants guess correct, half guess right)
 - lack of blinding can be considered if the upper bound of the (two-sided) confidence interval is below 0.5 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8533681/)